Healthdirect Free Australian health advice you can count on.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

-If your doctor thinks that other health professionals should be involved — such as a psychologist or psychiatrist who specialises in treating older people — they will be able to refer you to someone who can help.
+If your doctor thinks that other health professionals should be involved, they can refer you to the right professional who can help.
+This could include a psychologist or psychiatrist who specialises in treating older people.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.